 Tuo Jiang-class corvettes design and features

 The Tuo Jiang-class features an advanced optimised twin-hulled catamaran design configuration.
-The versatile design configuration enables smooth operations in harsh sea conditions such as sea state seven.
-The stealthy hull form offers reduced radar signature.
+The versatile design configuration enables smooth operations in harsh sea conditions, such as sea state seven.
+The stealthy hull form also offers reduced radar signature.

-The navigation bridge located in the middle of the ship accommodates a helmsman and a navigator on shock-mitigating seats.
+The navigation bridge, located in the middle of the ship, accommodates a helmsman and navigator on shock-mitigating seats.
 It offers a clear view of the surroundings, improving the situational awareness of the crew.